-Where a detainee with mental capacity who is refusing food and/or fluids is also refusing medical treatment, at a time when a healthcare professional judges it is becoming necessary, the healthcare professional may wish to consider explaining the consequences of these refusals to the detainee, in the presence of another healthcare professional.
-These explanations may include information that:

-- the deterioration in their health will be allowed to continue without medical intervention unless they request it - continuing food and/or fluid refusal will lead to death (this must include a clinical description of the symptoms that may be experienced in terms of pain, what can be offered to ameliorate those symptoms and the physical effects of refusal of nutrition) - prolonged food and/or fluid refusal which does not result in death may lead to permanent disability and organ damage use a fellow detainee or member of their family to interpret the healthcare professional's explanation then this would be acceptable.

-It is important that this information is provided in a way that the detainee can understand.
+- 72. Where a detained individual with mental capacity who is refusing food and/or fluids is also refusing medical treatment, at a time when a healthcare professional judges it is becoming necessary, the healthcare professional may wish to consider explaining the consequences of these refusals to the detained individual, in the presence of another healthcare professional.
+These explanations may include information that: - the deterioration in their health will be allowed to continue without medical intervention unless they request it - continuing food and/or fluid refusal will lead to death (this must include a clinical description of the symptoms that may be experienced in terms of pain, what can be offered to ameliorate those symptoms and the physical effects of refusal of nutrition) - prolonged food and/or fluid refusal which does not result in death may lead to permanent disability and organ damage - 73.
+It is important that this information is provided in a way that the detained individual can understand.
 This may involve using an interpreter and every effort must be made to obtain the services of an interpreter as soon as possible.
-Should the detainee wish to

-The healthcare professional must write a full record of what has been said to the detainee, which they must also sign.
+Should the detained individual wish to use a fellow detained individual or member of their family to interpret the healthcare professional's explanation then this would be acceptable. - 74.
+The healthcare professional must write a full record of what has been said to the detained individual, which they must also sign.
 If an interpreter was used they must also sign to say that they were present when this advice was given.
 The healthcare professional must consider repeating this procedure at appropriate intervals.